beginnersbook.com

 DBMS Instance

 Definition of instance: The data stored in database at a particular moment of time is called instance of database.
-Database schema defines the variable declarations in tables that belong to a particular database; the value of these variables at a moment of time is called the instance of that database.
+Database schema defines the attributes in tables that belong to a particular database.
+The value of these attributes at a moment of time is called the instance of that database.

-For example, lets say we have a single table student in the database, today the table has 100 records, so today the instance of the database has 100 records.
-Lets say we are going to add another 100 records in this table by tomorrow so the instance of database tomorrow will have 200 records in table.
-In short, at a particular moment the data stored in database is called the instance, that changes over time when we add or delete data from the database.
+Let’s take another example: Let’s say we have a single table student in the database, today the table has 100 records, so today the instance of the database has 100 records.
+We are going to add another 100 records in this table by tomorrow so the instance of database tomorrow will have 200 records in table.
+In short, at a particular moment the data stored in database is called the instance, this changes over time as and when we add, delete or update data in the database.

 ❮ PreviousNext ❯